michenriksen/gitrob/README.md

 **If you think other people can benefit from your custom signatures, please consider contributing them back to the Gitrob project by opening a Pull Request or an Issue.
 Thanks!**

-### Disbling signatures
+### Ignoring signatures
-If you would like to disable signatures so that you don't see them in any report you can do so by disabling their pattern.
+If you would like to ignore signatures so that you don't see them in any report you can do so by disabling their pattern.

-When Gitrob starts it looks for a file at `~/.gitrob_disabled_signatures` which it expects to be a JSON document containing an array of patterns that you want to disable.
+When Gitrob starts it looks for a file at `~/.gitrobignore` which it expects to be a JSON document containing an array of patterns that you want to ignore.
 Here is an example:

     [
-      "database.yml",
-      "dump"
+      {
+        "part": "filename",
+        "type": "match",
+        "pattern": "database.yml"
+      }
     ]

 ## Development